surifirstpin/biplus_documentation/docs/Dashboards.md

 ## Dependency Filters

-Dependency filters are used to retrieve a set of filter values based on previous filter selection. the dependency should be mensioned in the filter query with reference key from the previous filter.
+Dependency filters are used to retrieve a set of filter values based on previous filter selection. the dependency should be mentioned in the filter query with a reference key from the previous filter.

+>

 ## Listeners On / Off